Pablesky/MCV-C5-G3/Week5/README.md

 ## Tasks
-The main goal of this project is to perform image retrieval in a pre-trained model and compare it to other methods trained with metric learning (siamese network and triplet network).
-Moreover, we see how the retrieval performs with a different dataset (COCO - multiobject).
+The main goal of this project is to try and understand how diffusion models work and the use of their parameters.
+Moreover, to give some use to these kind of architecture and find a problem from our previous retrievals and solve it using diffusion.
 Thus, the main tasks are:

-- a) Image to text retrieval using fastText.
+- a) Using open-sourced models.
-- b) Text to image retrieval using fastText.
-- c) Image to text retrieval using BERT.
-- d) Text to image retrieval using BERT.
+- b) Exploration of inference with diffusion models.
+- c) Analysis and problem statement.
+- d) Building a complex pipeline.
+- e) Example of an application of generative AI.

 All the hyperparameters are optimized using wandb.ai.